Stellar Spectroscopy Using Diffraction Grating, CMOS Monochrome Sensor and Reflecting Telescopes: Methods

-Raw FITS images from the CMOS sensor were preprocessed to isolate the spectral signal from detector noise.
-We summed pixel intensities along each row (perpendicular to dispersion direction) and fitted a Gaussian profile to identify the spectral trace center and width.
-The central region was extracted using a window defined by the full-width-at-half-maximum (FWHM) of the Gaussian fit of the vertical span, effectively rejecting the rest of the image contaminated by other sources (eg, hot pixels, light pollution, etc.) outside the primary spectral trace.
+To extract the one-dimensional spectrum, we summed pixel intensities along each row (perpendicular to dispersion direction) and fitted a Gaussian profile to identify the spectral trace center and width.
+The central region was extracted using a window defined by the full-width-at-half-maximum (FWHM) of the Gaussian fit, effectively rejecting pixels outside the primary spectral trace that may be contaminated by hot pixels or scattered light.